 Digital Rebellion Preference Manager is an excellent free tool to save and restore fresh preferences or you can use FCP X build in function.
 For the latter, quit FCP X, then hold down command-option while clicking on the FCP X icon.
 You’ll be presented with a dialog box; click “Delete Preferences” to reset your preferences.

-Resetting preferences is a quite safe.
+Resetting preferences is quite safe.
 However, you will lose a few bits of customization, the most unfortunate being custom naming presents.
 The few items in preferences will be reset: general, editing, and importing; as well as Browser column settings.
 But Your Share Destinations, Effect presets as well as audio effect presets will all remain intact.

 Symptom #3: Timeline won’t render and/or share.
 Crash during playback of rendered area.